 Glittering Spectacles - Celebrating at Court

 What could be better than a vibrant party atmosphere and exuberant festivities?
 Festive celebrations were held during the Baroque age for all sorts of reasons, to mark the births of noble offspring, weddings, princes’ name-days or in honour of the imperial family – whatever the occasion elaborate celebrations were the order of the day.
 But what sort of celebration was deemed appropriate for which occasion?
 What sort of dress was considered fitting, and was strict court ceremonial observed at these festivities?
-The temporary exhibition Glittering Spectacles - Celebrating at Court explores the world of courtly celebrations through the use of contemporary accounts, including a description of the famous Baroque celebrations held over three days at Hof Palace in 1754, as well as multi-media installations to illustrate the elaborate festivities that took place during the time of Prince Eugene and Maria Theresa.
+The temporary exhibition Glittering Spectacles - Celebrating at Court explores the world of courtly celebrations through the use of contemporary accounts, including a description of the famous Baroque celebrations held over three days at Schloss Hof in 1754, as well as multi-media installations to illustrate the elaborate festivities that took place during the time of Prince Eugene and Maria Theresa.

 Feasts and festivities at court are associated with glamorous spectacles and elaborate displays of magnificence.
 When i came to coronations, weddings, births, baptisms, name-days or birthdays, funerals or jubilees, nothing was left to chance.

 The exhibition ranges from the spectacular operas and equestrian ballets of Emperor Leopold I to the Hungarian coronation of Emperor Karl and Empress Zita in the winter of 1916.
 The success of courtly festivities was alo dependant on the suitable magnificent setting for the balls, banquets and other spectacles.
 Elaborate programmes of festivities were offered for all seasons of the year: at Carnival with masquerades and masked balls, in summer with garden parties and fetes champetres, in autumn with hunting and feasts marking the wine harvest, in winter with sleigh rides and festive pageants.